cmackeen/cmackeen.github.io/docs/academic/academic.md

 research to project EXO ([SLAC EXO page](https://www-project.slac.stanford.edu/exo/)).
-The Enriched Xenon Observatory (EXO) is an experiment aiming to detect neutrinoless double-beta decay, which would indicate the neutrino is it's own anti-particle (an observed Majorana fermion).
+The Enriched Xenon Observatory (EXO) is an experiment aiming to detect neutrinoless double-beta decay, which would indicate the neutrino is its own anti-particle (an observed Majorana fermion).
 The set-up consists of a time projection chamber full of Xenon 136 that would sit deep in a mine shaft (WIP in New Mexico).
 To understand the behavior of the avalanche photodiodes (APDs) at the ends of the